michaelmiscanuk/czsu-multi-agent-text-to-sql/README.md

    uv pip install .[dev]
    uvicorn api_server:app --reload --reload-exclude .venv
    ```

+   If there is some problem with libraries, delete .venv folder and run commands above

 3. **Frontend Setup (from frontend folder)**
    Run the following commands:
    ```